 Team of Investigators

-Susana Caxaj, assistant professor, University of Western Ontario
+Susana Caxaj, assistant professor, Arthur Labatt Family School of Nursing, University of Western Ontario

 Daniel Côté, researcher at the Institut de recherche en santé et sécurité du travail (IRSST) and adjunct professor at the Département d’anthropologie at the Université de Montréal